 This is one of Tumbleweed’s largest homes.
-It can be built as a 3 (847 sq ft) or 2 (750 sq ft) bedroom house, see plan 915-13 for the 2 bedroom version.
-The smaller version does not have the 3rd bedroom on the first floor level.
+It can be built as a 3 bedroom, pictured below, or 2 bedroom house (See plan 915-5).
+The 3rd bedroom is an optional add-on that is on the first floor level.
 The top floor houses two additional bedrooms.
 Each story of the house is 7'6" tall at its peak.
 The upstairs bedrooms have sloped ceilings on the sides, and the closets are positioned in the lower ceiling space.

 The kitchen maximizes space and includes a dishwasher, full size range with oven, and built in microwave.
 The tank-less on demand water heater ensures that you never run out of hot water, and tucks away completely out of view.
 A stacking washer and dryer flank the kitchen.
 A small fireplace is tucked nicely in the corner of the great room.

 These construction plans include 13 total pages